Bus and coach passenger rights

 If the service is cancelled or delayed, you always have the right to adequate and timely information about what is happening while you are waiting.

-If the long-distance service (more than 250km) you are booked in for is cancelled or departure is delayed for more than 2 hours, you will be offered a choice:
+If the long-distance service (the scheduled distance of the service (not your individual trip) is 250km or more) you are booked in for is cancelled or departure is delayed for more than 2 hours, you will be offered a choice:

 - Either you can get a refund for your ticket and where necessary free journey back to the service's initial departure point – for instance if the delay or cancellation stops you from fulfilling the purpose of your trip

 - or you can be transported, under similar conditions, to your final destination at the earliest opportunity, and at no extra cost.